Ishitas400/ProjectASE/README.md

  #Acknowledgement

- I would like to acknowledge that I have used various websites like RealPython.com,Simplelearn.com,Stack-overflow.com,geeksforgeeks.org and also extentensively used wikipedia,GitHub  and Google in general for this project.I have also used materials taught by other Professors from the same department from our university.Last but not the definitely not the least, I would like to thank Prof. Edlich whithout whose support, I would not have been able to do the project and learn such an interesting subject.
+ I would like to acknowledge that I have used various websites like RealPython.com,Simplelearn.com,Stack-overflow.com,geeksforgeeks.org and also extentensively used wikipedia,GitHub  and Google in general for this project.I have also used materials taught by other Professors from the same department from our university.Last but not the definitely not the least, I would like to thank Prof. Edlich without whose support, I would not have been able to do the project and learn such an interesting subject.